Armagh stun Dublin in Division One opener

 While there had been question marks over an Armagh defence that shipped 4-31 in two championship games last year, the consensus was that McGeeney's talent-rich forwards could cause serious problems for the Dubs' full-back line.

-And so it proved during a riveting display from the visitors, who dictated the tempo after waiting 18 minutes for a score from play, with Ballymacnab's Rory Grugan growing in influence as the half wore on.
+And so it proved during a riveting display from the visitors, who dictated the tempo after waiting 18 minutes for a score from play, with Ballymacnab's Grugan growing in influence as the half wore on.

 Having missed a difficult early free, O'Neill burst into life to take centre stage under the lights in his first appearance at Croke Park.

-After landing a fine score after collecting Grugan's angled pass, the Crossmaglen Rangers sharpshooter raised Armagh's first green flag when he confidently stroked the ball past Evan Comerford after David Byrne had misjudged the flight on Aidan Nugent's diagonal pass.
+After landing a fine score having collected Grugan's angled pass, the Cross sharpshooter raised Armagh's first green flag when he confidently stroked the ball past Evan Comerford after David Byrne had misjudged the flight on Aidan Nugent's diagonal pass.

 O'Neill landed another magnificent score from out left to take his first-half tally to 1-3 as Armagh took full advantage of a Dublin defence that struggled to come to terms with their opponents' kicking game.